knowit/snappysense/aws/SETUP.md

 * DynamoDB tables to hold data about devices, device classes, locations, measurement factors, and observations

-This file explains how to set all of that up
+This file explains how to set all of that up.

+NOTE that the lambda, the database, and the IoT logic all have to be in the same AWS region, as all explicit region names have been removed from that code.

 ## Routing messages from the Things to Lambdas